My Forking Life

 How to store green seasoning?

 Green seasoning should be refrigerated.
 It will last in the fridge for about a week.
-It can also be frozen and will last in the fridge for up to 3 months.
+It can also be frozen and will last in the freezer for up to 3 months.

 To freeze, place green seasoning into small ice cube trays and freeze until solid.
 Once solid, place in a freezer-friendly bag.